What Is Epithelioid Mesothelioma?

 4. Fluid or Surgical Biopsy

-If doctors find signs of cancer in imaging and blood tests, they will order a biopsy.
+If your doctor find signs of cancer in imaging and blood tests, they will order a biopsy.

 A biopsy is the only way to confirm a mesothelioma diagnosis.
 Doctors will collect small fluid or tissue samples from possibly cancerous tissue through a tiny needle and examine it under a microscope to see if mesothelioma cells are present.
 The most reliable type of biopsy is a surgical biopsy, where a piece of a potentially cancerous tumor is removed for examination.